jfritz25/Project8ThisIsTheOne/app/src/main/java/com/example/project8/README.md

 allowed the user to share this data or click the link to take them to the IMDB page.
 <br>
 <br>
-When taken to the main page, you are able to enter in a movie title, upon hitting search the app takes you to a page that holds the information, the poster, and ability to share the movie.
-Additionally, if you feel you cana lso submit feedback by pressing the button up in the ribbon where you will be taken to gmail or any other messaging platform you have installed on your emulator.
+When taken to the main page, you are able to enter a movie title, upon hitting search the app takes you to a page that holds the information, the poster, and the ability to share the movie.
+Additionally, if you feel you can also submit feedback by pressing the button up in the ribbon where you will be taken to Gmail or any other messaging platform you have installed on your emulator.
 <br>
 <br>
 In the case that you submit an invalid movie title, the contents will not populate and you will be told that the IMDB page does not support that movie.